tsanghan/sctp-ce6-capstone-group4/README.md

 Item #1 above will turn on all Kubernetes systems/cluster logs and sent to `Amazon CloudWatch` service and into a `Log Group` with name
 * `/aws/eks/<Cluster_Name>/cluster`

-Item #2 above will deploy `amazon-cloudwatch-observability` add-on, which consists of `FluentBit` DaemonSet that will collect Application Logs from `kubelet` and sent the logs to `Amazon CloudWatch`.
+Item #2 above will deploy `amazon-cloudwatch-observability` add-on, which consists of `FluentBit` DaemonSet that will collect Application Logs from `kubelet`[^1] and sent the logs to `Amazon CloudWatch`.
 The Log Groups create are as follow,
 * `/aws/containerinsights/<Cluster_Name>/application`
 * `/aws/containerinsights/<Cluster_Name>/performance`
 * `/aws/containerinsights/<Cluster_Name>/dataplane`